Steinn Steinarr: The Great Depression

 Stefán and Laxness were fervent Catholics and urged their protégé to follow suit.
-Just then the Great Depression hit Iceland like a tidal wave.
+By then had the arrival of the Great Depression reached Iceland.
 Along with some of his Unuhús friends he was present when the Communist Party of Iceland saw its first light of day towards the end of 1930.
-Just then – by a strange coincidence - his only childhood friend drowned when his fishing boat went down in a storm.
-Alli's first official poem was a eulogy to his former ally.
+Suddenly, his only childhood friend drowned when his fishing boat went down in a storm.
+The aftermath resulted in Alli's first official poem, which was a eulogy to his former ally.

 Soon Iceland was sinking into chaos.
 After a riot ripped the capital apart in 1932 he got involved in the workers’ struggle.
 A year later he and a group of men trampled on a Nazi flag in a fishing village in the north of the country.
 The case went all the way to the Supreme Court.
-Despite the two-month suspended jail sentence, his comrades, amazingly, used this opportunity to oust him from the Communist Party.
-He never forgave them.
+Despite the two-month suspended jail sentence, his comrades used this opportunity to oust Steinn from the Communist Party.

 In 1933 his idol, Tómas Guðmundsson, published his second book of poetry.
 Adalsteinn's first book – written under his new pen name, Steinn Steinarr - came out a year later (both parts of his pen name derive from the second half of his given name, Aðalsteinn).
 Although it was obvious that he had studied Tómas's poetry, their view of the world could hardly have been more different.
-Tómas's volume was called Beautiful World (Fagra veröld).
+Tómas' volume was called Beautiful World (Fagra veröld).
 An instant hit, the book made its author the darling of the bourgeoisie.
 By contrast Steinn called his work The Red Flame Burns (Rauður loginn brann) and got a glowing reception from Iceland's working classes.

 When his second book, Poems (Ljóð), came out three years later his former comrades were quick to point out that the red flame of revolution had given way to the white smoke of self-doubt.
 Soon afterward he met an attractive young lady, Ásthildur Björnsdóttir, who was a great admirer of him and his poetry.
 No sooner had they started to date, however, than her family forced her to terminate this unwelcome relationship.